CBZ-D-velop/Ansible-Role-Labocbz-Install-Apache/README.md

 An Ansible role to install and configure Apache2 HTTP on your host.

+The Ansible role installs Apache2 HTTPD and configures the server along with specific modules based on customizable parameters.
+Administrators can customize the Apache installation by selecting the desired modules through the role's options.

+The role offers the flexibility to enable or disable default virtual hosts and provides the option to rename these virtual hosts to include incremental values.
+This ensures appropriate virtual host selection in cases where the domain does not match explicitly.

+To optimize server performance and enhance security, the role also includes the Mod Qos module, offering a comprehensive solution for performance and security-related challenges.
+Additionally, administrators can enable the ModSecurity module, a Web Application Firewall (WAF) component, through a Git repository.
+This further fortifies the server's security capabilities while maintaining performance efficiency.

+Furthermore, the role supports the removal of all non-default virtual hosts, providing a clean slate for adding new configurations.
+This streamlines virtual host management and promotes a more organized server environment.

+In summary, the Apache2 HTTPD role simplifies the installation and configuration of Apache2, allowing administrators to tailor the installation by selecting specific modules.
+With the option to enable Mod Qos, enable ModSecurity via Git, and manage virtual hosts efficiently, the role provides a powerful solution for optimizing Apache2 performance and prioritizing security aspects.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):